-Currently, The AEDA Grant Program is closed and is in the process of allocating funds.
-Businesses who wish to participate in a future funding cycle need to contact Ryan Stachelski 720.898.7016 or firstname.lastname@example.org to be added to the waitlist.
-Businesses who wish to start a project before a funding cycle has been announced may do so with the following conditions listed in the program overview, which you can download below.
+The AEDA Small Business Grant Program is closed.
+Businesses who wish to apply/start a project before a funding cycle has been announced may do so with the following conditions listed in the program overview, which you can download below.
 If you have questions or would like information about the program contact Allison Trembly at firstname.lastname@example.org or 720.898.7013.

 AEDA Loan Program

 This program is designed for existing small businesses to offer financing for locating to or expanding in Arvada.
 Loans may be used for, but not limited to, tenant finish and space requirements, expansion, equipment purchase, operations (excluding items listed below) and/or to purchase a business.
 This program is designed to provide financing to businesses not able to obtain complete financing through conventional funding and therefore needing access to “gap” financing.
 For this purpose, “gap” financing relates to the gap between the total amount needed for the project and what the borrower is able to assemble through traditional sources.

 presented by AEDA and the Colorado Enterprise Fund (CEF)